Transparency in Supply Chains

 - We take violations of our Codes very seriously.
-For example, violations of the Supplier Code may result in termination of the supplier relationship, while violations of the Code of Business Conduct and Ethics may result in termination of employment.
+For example, violations of the Supplier Code may result in the termination of the supplier relationship, while violations of the Code of Business Conduct and Ethics may result in termination of employment.

-- We often require our suppliers confirm that they adhere and will continue to adhere to our Supplier Code of Conduct.
+- We often require our suppliers to confirm that they adhere and will continue to adhere to our Supplier Code of Conduct.
 In some cases, we perform site visits or audits of our suppliers to assess quality and compliance.
-While we are not currently verifying or auditing that all our suppliers comply with local laws regarding slavery and human trafficking, we will continue to assess our supply chain for areas of improvement in eradicating slavery and human trafficking, and will continue to expect our suppliers to do the same.
+While we are not currently verifying or auditing that all our suppliers comply with local laws regarding slavery and human trafficking, we will continue to assess our supply chain for areas of improvement in eradicating slavery and human trafficking and will continue to expect our suppliers to do the same.